General Motors LS-based small-block engine: 3.78 in. bore blocks (2005–2017)

-This family of blocks is just an updated version of its Generation III predecessor with Generation IV updates and capabilities.
+This family of blocks is an updated version of its Generation III predecessor with Generation IV updates and capabilities.
 Applications of this family were mainly for trucks but did see some mild usage (with some modifications) in front-wheel-drive cars.

 4.8 L

 LY2

 The Vortec 4800 LY2 (VIN code "C") is a Generation IV small-block V8 truck engine.
 Like its LR4 predecessor, it gets its displacement from a bore and stroke of 96x83 mm.
 The smallest member of the Generation IV engine family is unique in that it is the only member used in trucks that does not feature variable valve timing; it also lacks Active Fuel Management.
 It has a cast-iron block.
 Power output is 260–295 hp and torque is 295–305 lbft.